-Harvest coming from taro, sweet potato and bananas would bring more food and income to farms on the island.
-Greater supply of these local foods should lower the market price, enabling their purchase by local people.
-An increase in the availability of these three staple foods can help to overcome a shift in the diet of Pacific islanders to rice and fatty foods, which has increased the incidence of diabetes, obesity and heart disease.
-Positive results from this Westerns SARE grant may ignite new ideas in approaching how tracts of low-fertility, shallow soils can be put to the full benefit for the lessee or owner of these limestone-based farmlands.
-This would encourage agricultural producers to look back at century-old practices that have sustained thousands of people, showing that old and proven management practices of the past can still be merged with new ideas.
+An increase in the availability of these three staple foods can help to overcome the shift in the diet of Pacific islanders to rice and fatty foods, which has increased the incidence of diabetes, obesity and heart disease.
+Positive results from this Western SARE grant may ignite new ideas in approaching how tracts of low-fertility, shallow soils can be put to the full benefit for the lessee or owner of these limestonebased farmlands.
+This would encourage agricultural producers to look back at century-old practices that have sustained thousands of people, showing that old and proven management practices can be merged with new ideas.